5+ Best Technical Writer Interview Questions & Answers

 2. How do you think about technical writing in general?

 For the most part, I want to cover every single topic within the main subject matter we are discussing and then some halo subject matters which surround the core subject.
 This means I am writing something incredibly informative and helpful to the reader and even help them answer questions that they may not have immediately have.
-I’d rather over deliver than not.
+I’d rather over-deliver than not.

 3. How long do you think technical writing should be?

 Ideally, the writing should be as long as possible but also pack a synopsis into the writing itself so a reader who decides they don’t want to go through the detailed level of writing can still be informed.
-This helps to ensure that if there’s various skill levels reading the piece that they are choosing which style of informative writing is best suited for them without getting annoyed.
+This helps to ensure that if there are various skill levels reading the piece that they are choosing which style of informative writing is best suited for them without getting annoyed.

 4. How does technical writing help a business?

 It's a point where a customer feels the value of the business.
 Use the analogy of an installation guide.
 You may have purchased a $500 TV for your home but without the installation guide, you’ll never be able to feel the true value of that TV, simply because you won’t be able to turn it on.
 The writing, the guides, and the information helps the customer.